iroot900/Concurrency-Synchronization/README.md

 -t : size of matrix,deafult 5000x5000

-Tested on Mac Pro, single thread is actullay faster, which is not a surprise since pthread is user-level thread.
+Tested on Mac Pro, single thread is actullay faster for default setting.